rayaman/multi/README.md

-# Multi Version: 15.3.0 Connecting the dots
+# Multi Version: 15.3.0 A world of Connections
 **Key Changes**
+- SystemThreadedConnections
+- Restructured the directory structure of the repo (Allows for keeping multi as a submodule and being able to require it as is)
-- Bug fix
+- Bug fixes

 Found an issue?
 Please [submit it](https://github.com/rayaman/multi/issues) and someone will look into it!